 Can cats eat ketchup?

 Just as with any other tomato product, felines should not eat ketchup.
 Not only does it contain tomatoes, which can be toxic to them, but it also has elevated levels of sugar, preservatives, and other chemical additives that may not be safe for a kitty to digest.
 If possible, avoid allowing your pet to eat ketchup.
-One tiny lick will likely not cause much harm.
-This is one food kitties should definitely stay away from.

 Can kittens eat tomatoes?